Hacknock/leadyou/public/md/privacy-policy.md

 ## What personal information does Hacknock automatically collect from you and how is it used?

-When a user visits a Hacknock site, the following information is automatically collected
+When a user visits a Hacknock site, the following information is automatically collected.

 ### Types of personal information

 - The device the user is using, such as a computer or smartphone, to view the browser
-- Browsing activity (e.g., users' use of Hacknock sites, frequency of use, time spent on the site) and patterns of them
+- Browsing activity (e.g., users' use of Hacknock sites, frequency of use, time spent on the site) and patterns of them.
-- Sites visited by users before visiting Hacknock's sites
+- Sites visited by users before visiting Hacknock's sites.
-- Technical information about the type of browser and OS, natural language, IP address, and domain name used by the user
+- Technical information about the type of browser and OS, natural language, IP address, and domain name used by the user.

 ### Purpose of use